 As the world entered the era of the 1980s, Donald received a phone call out of the blue from Mickey Mouse Jr. Wanting to bury the hatchet, Mickey Jr. tried his best to make amends for their years of conflict.

 Donald, though having brought his anger under control since his days of youth, wasn’t sure how to deal with such a peace offering.
-But the encouragement of his wife, Donald saw the light in making amends.
+But with the encouragement of his wife, Donald saw the light in making amends.
 As such, both Mickey Jr. and Donald went on to do Mickey’s Christmas Carol (released in December 1980)

 Unfortunately this time of calmness would not last long, and in less than a year another tragedy struck the Duck family.
 In 1983 there was an outbreak ofbird-flu within the United States.
 This was the first reported case within the US and, for obvious reasons, bird-flu was considered extremely deadly to the Bird community.